Why Robert Clergerie Is Still Proud to Be Made in France

 Robert Clergerie might be embarking on a new chapter, but the brand is still very much celebrating its rich history.

-The French heritage label unveiled its first full collection under CEO Perry Oosting and creative director David Tourniaire-Beauciel at Paris Fashion Week today.
+The French heritage label unveiled its first collection under CEO Perry Oosting and creative director David Tourniaire-Beauciel at Paris Fashion Week today.
+(The designer crafted some, but not all of the styles.)

 “I prefer to concentrate to be clear and concise on each category — and not too gimmicky,” Tourniaire-Beauciel said.
 “I wanted to create a link between all the shoes, trying to mix together all of the elements of the Clergerie DNA.”